jroshanjha/chat-application/README.md

 🚀 Project: Free NLP Toolkit with Hugging Face + LangChain 🎯 Goal

-Build a single package in Google Colab that lets you do 4 key NLP tasks for free:

-Chatbot – GPT2, Falcon, Mistral, etc.
+1. Chatbot – GPT2, Falcon, Mistral, etc.

-RAG (Retrieval Augmented Generation) – use embeddings + vector search.
+2. RAG (Retrieval Augmented Generation) – use embeddings + vector search.

-Summarization – BART Large CNN.
+3. Summarization – BART Large CNN.

-Question Answering – DistilBERT on SQuAD.
+4. Question Answering – DistilBERT on SQuAD.

 This becomes like your personal NLP lab 🧪 you can extend later.

-📂 Project Structure in Colab
+# 📂 Project Structure in Colab

 Since Colab doesn’t use file trees like local projects, we’ll structure it as modules inside one notebook: